This article is part of our Business Startup Guide—a curated list of our articles that will get you up and running in no

 Succeed with your head: The impact of innovative ideas

-Big or small, every successful business begins with an innovative idea.
+Big or small, every successful business starts with an innovative idea.

-Nike was born when Phil Knight recognized the hidden potential of a waffle iron to improve soles for running shoes.
+Nike was born when Phil Knight and Bill Bowerman recognized the hidden potential of a waffle iron to improve soles for running shoes.
 Howard Schultz brought the espresso bar concept from Italy to the United States and grew Starbucks into a global phenomenon.
-And when Jeff Bezos started Amazon.com in 1994, many people had never even heard of something called the Internet.
+And when Jeff Bezos started Amazon in 1994, many people had never even heard of something called the internet.

 True, your business aspirations may be on a more modest scale than these world-famous brands.
 Nevertheless, your first step is to come up with an innovative idea.

 But where to begin?
-Tim Berry, the founder of Palo Alto Software, says there is no better starting point than looking in the mirror.
-Each of us is a unique individual, and within ourselves we each carry the seeds of entrepreneurial success—concepts that interest us, questions that intrigue us, things we know we can do better than most people, things we suspect ought to be done differently.
+Tim Berry, the founder of Palo Alto Software and Bplans, says there is no better starting point than looking in the mirror.
+Each of us is a unique individual.
+Within ourselves, we each carry the seeds of entrepreneurial success—concepts that interest us, questions that intrigue us, skills that set us apart, and an internal sense that some things could be done differently and better.

-It’s good to have role models in business, but you should not seek to mimic someone else’s success.
+It’s good to have role models in business, but you should not try to mimic someone else’s success.
 Successful businesses are always built from the special aptitudes and unique insights of the people who founded them.
 Your truly innovative idea will be as one-of-a-kind as you are.

 Succeed with your heart: The power of positive belief